BrianOSullivanGit/stochasticSim/README.md

 **DESCRIPTION**

 The tncSpike binary is used to create the required context specific spike-in config file (for use with stochasticSpike).
 The required burden (specified in total number of variants), trinucleotide context profile (specifying the percentages of that burden that fall within each context) and reference fasta file corresponding to that burden are supplied as command line arguments. tncSpike reads a set of target loci from the stdin while creating the spike-in config file.
-If a locus falls within the trinucleotide context of a burden required for spike-in a record is generated for that locus together with the required SBS in the spike-in config output file and the outstanding burden for that context is decremented.
+If a locus falls within the trinucleotide context of a burden required for spike-in a record is generated for us together with the required SBS in the spike-in config output file and the outstanding burden for that context is decremented.
 Generally tncSpike is fed a random set of loci from the target region (to ensure burden is randomly distributed but within the required contexts).
 The spike-in burden is strand specific, ie., it creates two separate config files, one relating to burden for inserts that align to the forward genomic strand, the other for inserts aligned to the reverse.
 You will need to match the output config files up with a set of allele frequencies and sort them in coordinate order before they can be used to spiked-into a BAM file with stochasticSpike.

 Example usage is shown below.
 The first two lines generate a random set of loci from the target (typically 3 times what you need for the burden you require). tncSpike then generates the loci and SBSs required.
 You match these up with your required set of allele frequencies, sort in coordinate order and then spike them in (stochasticSpike).